timomeh/timomeh.de/README.md

 ### Why cache in SQLite?

-[Keystatic](https://keystatic.com/) only supports fetching content by their slug.
+[Keystatic](https://keystatic.com/) only supports fetching content by a slug or fetching everything.
 No filtering, no joins, no sort—you have to do that in JavaScript.
+This can result in a bunch of requests to the GitHub API.

-Next.js' caching could fix that, but _in theory_ I could still hit the GitHub API Rate Limits, especially when dependabot opens or rebases a bunch of PRs and E2E tests constantly fetch new content.
+A fetch cache could fix that, but _in theory_ I could still hit the GitHub API Rate Limits—especially when dependabot opens or rebases a bunch of PRs, and E2E tests constantly fetch new data from GitHub.

 That's why I cache it.
-Caching in SQLite additionally gives me filters, joins, sort.
-Whenever content in the private repository changes, GitHub triggers a webhook that updates the corresponding cache.
+Caching it in a SQL database additionally gives me filters, joins, sort.
+Whenever content in the private repository changes, GitHub triggers a webhook that updates the corresponding caches.

 ### Serving images

 Images are also stored in the private GitHub repository.
 To make them publicly accessible, I proxy and cache those images in a Next.js route handler.

 Videos are simply uploaded to YouTube, and YouTube links in posts are automatically converted to embeds.

+## Getting Started

+1. Fill in env variables
+2. `pnpm db:push` to prepare database
+3. `pnpm dev`
+4. Visit https://localhost:3000/webhooks/nuke to populate database

 ## Publish